What I Use

 I don’t use one.
 I find the tools available on the command line (

-etc) allow me to accomplish what I need to do faster than a dedicated file
+rm, etc) allow me to accomplish what I need to do faster than a dedicated file manager.

-Neovim.
+I use Neovim.
 I am very comfortable with the keybindings and modal nature of vim and vim-like editors.
-I use a select few plugins and a colour scheme but try to keep things as small and manageable as possible.
-Vim is quite powerful as both a text editor and a language-agnostic IDE.
-For example, its LaTeX support with the various LaTeX plugins (I use LaTeX-Box as part of vim-polyglot) is top notch.
+I use a select few plugins and a colour scheme but try to keep things as minimal as possible.

 Firefox.
-I tried using some other browsers like qutebrowser but always kept coming back to Firefox thanks to its focus on privacy, excellent ad-blocking support, and general usability.
-I do use lynx for browsing on the command line though I don't do this often.
+I tried using some other browsers such as qutebrowser but always kept coming back to Firefox thanks to its focus on privacy, excellent ad-blocking support, and general usability.
+I also use lynx for browsing on the command line.

 I use Firefox with the following addons: